-The new Agriculture Strategy is devised to address food security, livelihood, employment, climate change challenges, and gender gaps in the sector.
-The strategy aligns the agriculture sector to the other key policy frameworks in the country, including the Kiribati 20-Year Vision, the Kiribati Development Plan, and the Kiribati Climate Change Policy.
+The Kiribati Agriculture Strategy addresses food security, livelihood, employment, climate change challenges, and gender gaps, and aligns the agriculture sector to the other key policy frameworks in the country, including the KV20, the Kiribati Development Plan, and the Kiribati Climate Change Policy.
 The launch event called upon the diverse stakeholders to own and ensure accountability in the implementation process and achieve the overall goal.

-The strategy was developed by the Ministry of Environment, Lands, and Agriculture Development (MELAD) in partnership with the Global Green Growth Institute (GGGI).
-Through diversified agricultural practices, the goal of the KAS is to contribute towards the national and global effort in poverty reduction, food security, gender equality, and climate mitigation possibly achievable.
+The Ministry of Environment, Lands, and Agriculture Development (MELAD) developed the plan with the support of the Global Green Growth Institute (GGGI).
+Through diversified agricultural practices, the goal of the KAS is to contribute towards the national and global effort in poverty reduction, food security, gender equality, and climate mitigation.

-GGGI will continue to support MELAD in developing an Action Framework to operationalize the Kiribati Agriculture Strategy and take steps toward implementation.
-As part of this work, 20 projects identified in the strategy will be reviewed and prioritized for further project development and funding.
+GGGI will continue to support MELAD in developing an Action Framework to operationalize the Strategy and take steps toward implementation.
+As part of this work, 20 projects identified in the Strategy will be reviewed and prioritized for further project development and funding.

-“Committed to supporting Kiribati achieve its development goals, GGGI is very pleased to see the Agriculture Strategy adopted and become a key platform to drive actions that increase jobs, food security, and climate-resilient agriculture,” said Semu K. Teffera, GGGI Program Officer in Kiribati.
+“Committed to supporting Kiribati achieve its development goals, GGGI is very pleased to see the Kiribati Agriculture Strategy launched and become a key platform to drive actions that increase jobs, food security, and climate-resilient agriculture,” said Semu K. Teffera, GGGI Program Officer in Kiribati.

-GGGI will also provide institutional capacity building support to MELAD staff to enhance the application of appropriate project management, monitoring, and evaluation systems and tools and maximize results.
+GGGI will also provide institutional capacity building support to MELAD to enhance the application of appropriate project management, monitoring and evaluation systems and tools, and maximize results.